silent-mobius/Python_Book/98_exercises/03_variables/README.md

 ### Ex4

 - Open your text editor:
-  - Create a Python program/script and name it as exercise number (Ex4.py
+  - Create a Python program/script and name it as exercise number (Ex4.py)
     - create a variable name num_range
       - generate with `range()` numbers from 0 to 100 as a `list`.
     - create a variable name str_range
-    - generate with `range()` numbers from a to z as a `tuple`.
+      - generate with `range()` numbers from a to z as a `tuple`.(needs use of `ord()` and `chr()` functions)
     - print the variables to screen

 ### Ex5

+- Open your text editor:
+  - Create a Python program/script and name it as exercise number (Ex5.py)
+  - create vairables alfa, beta, gamma and delta and assign to each of them value:
+    - make it in one line.
+  - print to standard output all variables in one line

+### Ex6

+- Open your text editor:
+  - Create a Python program/script and name it as exercise number (Ex6.py)
+  - create two variables.
+    - print them to screen.
+  - swap their values.
+    - print them to screen again.

+### Ex7

+- Open your text editor:
+  - Create a Python program/script and name it as exercise number (Ex7.py)
+    - create a list and in it save several strings.
+    - create another list and save in it some other strings.
+    - join the list by concatenating them in to one list.

+### Ex8

+- Open your text editor:
+  - Create a Python program/script and name it as exercise number (Ex8.py)
+  - Write a program to encrypt/hash a word  <!--https://www.w3resource.com/python-exercises/python-basic-exercise-74.php-->

+### Ex9

+- Open your text editor:
+  - Create a Python program/script and name it as exercise number (Ex9.py)